Dazcam/Bioinformatics-tutorials/pages/calling_peaks.md

 ### Downstream applications

-Now that you have *bam files* and *bed files* you are ready to move on to downstream apllications such as motif analysis or differential expression analysis.
+Now that you have *bam files* and *bed files* you are almost ready to move on to downstream applications such as motif analysis or differential expression analysis.
+However, you first need to remove blacklisted regions from you bed files.

 ***